 I live a 15-minute drive from my local supermarket so online grocery shopping saves me about 2 hours each week.
 That is eight hours a month.
 96 hours a year.
 Now you can see the cunning behind my household time saving tips for busy mums!

 I’ve been a mum for 17 years.
 I know how to cook.
 And I know how to do it fast.
 Yet, to prepare balanced meals, pack-lunches, healthy snacks and whatever else is demanded over the kitchen bench, takes time.
 My valuable time.

 And it is relentless.
 No sooner is one meal prepared, devoured and cleaned away and it is time start the next one.

-Here’s my time-saving tip: I use a meal delivery service.
+Here’s my household time saving tip: I use a meal delivery service.
 Best.
 Thing.
 Ever.